cozy-labs/cozy-desktop/README.md

 [![Build
 Status](https://travis-ci.org/cozy-labs/cozy-desktop.png?branch=master)](https://travis-ci.org/cozy-labs/cozy-desktop)

+There are several levels of tests in cozy-desktop:

+- unit tests, for testing a class in isolation, method per method
+- functional tests, for testing a behaviour that requires the collaboration of several classes, but still in a mock environment
+- integration tests, to test the communication between cozy-desktop and a remote cozy stack (proxy, data-system, files, etc.)

-Unit tests are easy to launch:
+Unit and functional tests are easy to launch:

 ```
 # Make sure to have dev dependencies installed